Flying Wild Alaska: Broadcast Airings

 Repeats of the series air on the digital broadcast network Quest.

 Death of Jim Tweto

 On June 16, 2023, Jim Tweto was killed in a plane crash near Shaktoolik, along with passenger Shane Reynolds, a hunting and fishing guide.
-The cause of the crash is still under investigation.
 The NTSB preliminary report stated that the plane impacted a tree during takeoff.
-However, no conclusion about the final cause has yet been published.
+The final report determined the accident to be caused by "The pilot’s encounter with gusting tailwind conditions during takeoff, which resulted in impact with a tree, a loss of control, and subsequent impact with terrain".